 Young people who are not in education, employment or training and also completed year 12 in the previous 2 years are eligible to join the program.
 Older Year 12 graduates who may benefit from the program are also welcome to join.
 All eligible young people who have completed their senior studies can join the program irrespective of which school they attended.
 Participation in the program is voluntary.
 Young people enrolled at school are not eligible to join the program as career guidance and planning support is already provided by schools.

 Schools in the Link and Launch Program

-The Link and Launch Program is being piloted in 4 schools in Queensland in 2019.
+The Link and Launch Program was piloted in 4 schools in Queensland in 2019 and will be expanded in 2020.
 The program is tailored to suit the cohort of students, geographic location, and size of each school, together with the general needs of the community.
-Schools will start delivering the pilot program to young people in Term 4 of 2019.
-The pilot school sites are:
+The following schools commenced delivering the pilot program to young people in Term 4 of 2019:

 The following schools will start delivering the pilot program to young people in Term 1, 2020:

 - Glenala State High School